-You need to access equity in your home but the penalty to break your current mortgage is too high.
+You need to access the equity in your home but the penalty to break your current mortgage is too high.

 A divorce, illness or some other life-changing event has a major negative impact on your credit rating, and you need mortgage financing until you get back on your feet.

 You have credit issues such as a bankruptcy that prevents you from getting a mortgage for the full amount that you need from an institutional lender.

 You need to take out equity from your property to get you back into good standing with an existing mortgage that is in arrears, power of sale or foreclosure.

 If you are borrowing privately, there will be some costs you will need to cover.
 Firstly, you will be required to pay for a property appraisal through an appraiser that is approved by the lender.
 Remember, the lender needs assurance that they are lending against a property that is worth enough to ensure they are financially protected.
 You can usually expect an appraisal to cost from three to five hundred dollars plus HST, and you are responsible for covering the cost at the time the appraisal is done.
 Do not pay for an appraisal until you have a lender who has agreed to finance you.